arngolo/pqkmeans-arctoolbox/README.md

 - **sample_size:** The number of pixels you select for quantization.
 (Good results where achieved with 9.5% of the total number of pixels (Ngolo and Watanabe, 2022)).

-- **proj:** is the coordinate reference system (utm by default).
-For EPSG system you have to add the EPSG value.

-- **ellps:** The ellipsoid of the input image to be preserved inthe output image.

-- **datum:** The datum of the input image to be preserved inthe output image.

 Click `Run` to run the tool.
 You can see the messages of the tool in `Geoprocessing > View Details`.
 <kbd> <img src="params.png" /> </kbd>